Tablettenschrank/PyCrypter/README.md

 - When encrypting a folder as an archive and choosing to delete the original folder.

 **Cause:**
 This is a common timing issue related to file system locks.
 The script performs many file operations very quickly.
-Sometimes, the operating system or a background process hasn't fully released its lock on the *directory itself* when the script attempts to delete it.
+Sometimes, the operating system or a background process (like an antivirus scanner) hasn't fully released its lock on the *directory itself* when the script attempts to delete it.
 This can result in a state where the files *inside* the folder are successfully deleted, but the script fails when trying to remove the now-empty parent folder.

 **Solution / Workaround:**
 The program has a built-in retry mechanism that attempts to delete the folder several times.
 This **may sometimes resolve the timing issue, but it is not guaranteed**.
 If the error persists, the safest solution is to manually delete the folder after the script has finished its work.